ShivaShrStha/nexa/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
+You may use, modify, and share this code, but any derivative work or deployment must also be open source and provide access to the source code.
+For details, see [AGPL-3.0](https://choosealicense.com/licenses/agpl-3.0/).

-© 2025 Shiva Sharan Shrestha
+© 2025 Shiva Sharan Shrestha.
+All rights reserved.